rhyslwells/Data-Archive/content/standardised/Cross Entropy.md

    - $y_i$ is the true label (1 if the class is the true class, 0 otherwise).
    - $p_i$ is the predicted probability for class $i$.

-2. **Interpretation**: The cross entropy loss increases as the predicted probability diverges from the actual label.
+2. Interpretation: The cross entropy loss increases as the predicted probability diverges from the actual label.
 If the model assigns a high probability to the correct class, the loss is low.
 Conversely, if the model assigns a low probability to the correct class, the loss is high.

-3. **Optimization**: During training, the model's parameters are adjusted to minimize the cross entropy loss across all training examples.
+3. Optimization: During training, the model's parameters are adjusted to minimize the cross entropy loss across all training examples.
 This process helps the model improve its predictions over time.

 ## Example